houan880201/vehicleDB/README.md

-Uses remotemysql.com to sign up for the remote database Uses phpAdmin to help visualize the database
+This project uses AWS RDS to host the mysql database server.
+The client side JSP project is deployed on heroku.